-Pursuant to S139 (1) CA 1965, every company owned by Malaysian or foreigners required the appointment of at least one company secretary.
-The company secretary must be a natural person of full age, who has his principle or only place of residence in Malaysia.
+Pursuant to S235 (1) of the new CA 2016, every company owned by Malaysian or foreigners required the appointment of at least one company secretary.
+The company secretary must be a natural person, aged 18 years and above, who has his principle or only place of residence in Malaysia.

 A person is qualified to act as a company secretary when he or she is licensed by the Registrar of Companies or is a member of a professional body prescribed by the Minister of Domestic Trade, Cooperatives and Consumerism as published in the gazette i.e Malaysian Institute of Chartered Secretaries and Administrators (MAICSA), Malaysian Institute of Accountants (MIA), Malaysian Institute of Certified Public Accountants (MICPA), the Bar Council of Malaysia, Sabah Law Association, Advocates Association of Sarawak and the Malaysian Association of Company Secretaries (MACS).